adorsys/didcomm-mediator-rs/README.md

  ### Common Issues

-  1. Build Errors:
+   Build Errors:
   * Ensure that you have the required system packages installed. `libssl-dev` and `pkg-config`
   * Ensure that you have the latest version of Rust and Cargo installed.
-  * CHeck for any missing dependencies using
+  * Check for any missing dependencies using
 ```sh
 cargo check
 ```